Flair Analog Milk Thermometer

 Hot Chocolate 65–70 °C

-Oat Milk (Drink Temperature) 55–60 °C
+Oat milk 55–60 °C

-Almond Milk (Drink Temperature) 50–55 °C
+Almond milk 50–55 °C

-Ordering, Delivery, and Consultation
+Ordering, delivery, and consultation

-The Flair Analog Milk Steaming Thermometer can be ordered online at the Coffee Coaching Club or picked up in the showroom in Zurich Oerlikon or Bern.
-Delivery throughout Switzerland and to Liechtenstein within 2–4 business days.
-As the exclusive Swiss importer for Flair Espresso, we have the thermometer and the entire Flair range on site.
+The Flair Analog Milk Thermometer can be ordered directly online or picked up at the showroom in Zurich Oerlikon or Bern.
+Delivery throughout Switzerland and to Liechtenstein in 2–4 business days.
+In the showroom, you can see it with the Flair Milk Pitcher.
+For questions, you can reach us at office@coffeecoachingclub.ch or by phone during business hours.

-Cleaning and Care
+Cleaning and care

 Frequently Asked Questions